otomato-gh/rollouts.workshop/slides/workshop/basics.md

 ---
 ## Ingress/Service

-This is the mechanism that allows traffic from live users enter your cluster and be redirected to the appropriate version.
-Argo Rollouts use the standard Kubernetes *service* resource, but with some extra metadata needed for management.
+This is the mechanism that allows traffic from live users to enter your cluster and be redirected to the appropriate version.
+Argo Rollouts use the standard Kubernetes *Service* resource, but with some extra metadata needed for management.

 Argo Rollouts is very flexible on networking options.
 First of all you can have different services during a Rollout, that go only to the new version, only to the old version or both.
 Specifically for Canary deployments, Argo Rollouts supports several service mesh and ingress solutions for splitting traffic with specific percentages instead of simple balancing based on pod counts and it is possible to use multiple routing providers simultaneously.